How To Naturally Unblock A Drain With Soda Crystals

 Bathtub or shower drains tend to be blocked by hair rather than fat, especially if people in your household have long hair.

-Soda crystals aren’t effective at tackling hair blockages.
-You can buy bottles of drain cleaners that specifically tackle hair blockages.
-However, I have found that using a reusable drain-clearing brush that I picked up inexpensively does the job.
+Soda crystals aren’t effective at tackling hair blockages because they don’t break down the hair.
+You can buy bottles of drain cleaners that specifically tackle hair blockages, but they aren’t very environmentally friendly.

-I’ve found that it naturally unblocks the drain without the use of expensive and harsh chemicals.
+I’ve found that these type of brushes naturally unblock your clogged drain without the use of expensive and harsh chemicals.
 And one brush can replace plastic bottle after plastic bottle of chemically dubious drain cleaner, making it a more eco-friendly option.

 How to Unblock a Drain Blocked With Hair

 It’s really easy to naturally unblock a drain blocked with hair.
-Just take your drain-clearing brush, stick it down the drain, and twist it until you have removed all the hair that is causing the blockage.
+Just take your drain-clearing brush, stick it down the drain, and keep twisting it until you have removed all the hair that is causing the blockage.

 I’m not going to lie, it is a pretty disgusting job.
+I was going to take a photo of what came out of my shower the last time I cleaned it, but it was too disgusting for words.
 You end with big blobs of black slime-encrusted hair on your brush, which does make you feel a bit sick.
-But I promise the effort is worth it when your drain starts running freely again.
+But I promise the effort and ick-factor is worth it when your drain starts running freely again.

 If, after removing hair, the drain is still slow draining, then do try the soda crystals method, in case there are further soap blockages.